|

 research, from companies and governments around

-Here are some examples, taken from many and
+benefits.
+Here are some examples, taken from many

-New manual in clear English saved 125 support calls
+New manual in Plain English saved 125 support calls

 a month.